lcdservices/com.paperlesstrans.civicrm/README.md

 4. The test account uses Username = 18304896-329f-4b2e-a6e4-b39157dafeda and Password = 390489817.
 This is a shared test account, so don't put in any private information.

-5. If you'd like to test using live workflows, you can just temporarily use the test account credentials in your live processor fields.
+5. If you'd like to test using live workflows, you can temporarily use the test account credentials in your live processor fields.

 6. Create a Contribution Page (or go to an existing one) -> Under Configure -> Contribution Amounts -> select your newly installed/configured Payment Processor(s), and Save.